alejandro61299/Minimaps_Personal_Research/docs/index.md

 ### TODO 3: Add an alert (Ping) by clicking over minimap

 #### **Explication**
-When you click on the minimap, you must add an alert.
+When you right click on the minimap, you must add an alert.
 Use the AddIndicator () function.
 The alert sprite sheet rectangle is {32, 32, 32, 32}.

   #### **Test TODO 2 & 3**
+  You can add indicators directly on the minimap with the right click like this:

  #### **Solution**
 ```cpp